Wanted Dead or Alive (Bon Jovi song): Music video

 The music video was directed by Wayne Isham and features footage from the band's Slippery When Wet Tour, including shots from Rochester, New York's War Memorial Auditorium; Chicago's UIC Pavilion; Rochester, Minnesota's Mayo Civic Center; Denver's McNichols Sports Arena; Pittsburgh's Fort Pitt Tunnel and skyline; Huntington, West Virginia's Huntington Civic Center; I64E View of Charleston, West Virginia Skyline crossing the Kanawha River; Oklahoma City and other venues.
 The video captures the life-on-the-road feeling, with several shots of the exhausted band members.
 The audio for the video uses the short (edited) version of the song.

 In Bon Jovi's Slippery When Wet Special Edition, Jon and Richie perform the acoustic version of "Wanted Dead or Alive" live, and before singing they mention they wrote the song in Richie's mother's basement a year ago (1985 or 1986) and Richie says "Mom, this is for you" and Jon thanks her by saying "Thanks for Richie's mom for not doing the laundry the day we wrote this song, it's called 'Wanted Dead or Alive'".
 In this version, Richie and Jon take turns singing during the second and the last verse.
 The guitar solo is performed on one of Sambora's trademark multi-neck 12-string Ovation guitars, rather than switching to an electric guitar for the solo and last verse of the song.

+Reception

+Les Claypool of Primus chose the song for The A.V.
+Club column "HateSong", where musicians choose songs they dislike.
+Claypool, who called the song a "wretched soundscape", reflected, "Bon Jovi was actually a big influence on Primus back in the day.
+Basically, the influence was that we wanted to make music that was the polar opposite of Bon Jovi."
+Jeff Tweedy of Wilco expressed similar disdain for the song, commenting, "This song sucks, and you should not like it."